 How Orchestrator Manages Storage Failover

-Storage failover is a process of switching your virtual infrastructure from the primary storage system in the production site to the secondary storage system in the DR site.
+Storage failover is a process of switching your virtual infrastructure from the primary storage system in the production site to the secondary storage system in the disaster recovery site.
 During storage failover, fully functional VMs are recovered to the most recent restore points on the specified target storage system — as a result, you can access services and applications you need with minimum disruption.

 Orchestrator orchestrates storage failover in the following way when running an HPE storage plan: